-Despite the recent buzz about the power of introverts, they aren’t the obvious choice when looking for a storyteller.
+Despite the recent buzz about the power of introverts, they aren’t the obvious choice when looking for a storyteller but we need more introverts on stage.

 Typical conversation I’ve had a lot recently: